Dishoungh/cpu/README.md

 <ins>RAM Block</ins>

-I will create a RAM block submodule that will I will split the addressing for.
-In this RAM block, there are 7 inputs and 1 output.
+I will create a RAM block submodule that I will implement address decoding for.
+In this submodule, there are 7 inputs and 1 output.

 - Inputs
 	- Enable: This will enable either the loading or storing modes of the RAM block.